-DO NOT ENGAGE any further with this email.
-This is a scam!
+DO NOT ENGAGE with this email.
+This is a scam.

 - Is the offer too good to be true?

-- The message is urgent or very important and you must act immediately.
+- The message is urgent or very important and urges you to act immediately

-- Anything suspicious at all, do not respond.
+- If you notice anything suspicious at all, do not respond

 - When in doubt, please contact the Help Desk

 Never give out your personal information through an email, especially to someone you do not know.
 Cybercriminals will use this info against you to steal from you, copy your identity or sell your info to other criminals.